 As mentioned in the introduction, you can legally access live MSNBC broadcasts without cable – though you generally can’t do so for free.
 Your best bet for watching MSNBC without cable is a skinny bundle.
 Skinny bundles are similar to cable in a lot of ways: they offer live broadcasts of network channels, you can change the channels and (sometimes, depending on the service) DVR the content, and so on.
 But, as the name suggests, skinny bundles are a little trimmer around the waist than their legacy counterparts.
 Unlike cable and satellite bundles, skinny bundles can have as few as 20 or 30 channels.
 Skinny bundles are also delivered “over the top” (OTT), meaning over the internet – which is why they’re an option for cord cutters, who get rid of cable while (usually) preserving their internet service.
 Best of all, the bundles aren’t the only things that are slimmed-down relative to cable – the prices are, too.

 Let’s take a look at your options for watching MSNBC without cable.

-Like DIRECTV NOW, PlayStation Vue offers several tiers of service, ranging from small and cheap to huge and pricey.
-Happily for our purposes here, though, it’s a bit academic: PlayStation Vue includes MSNBC in all three of its packages.
-The cheapest of those is the Access Slim package, which includes more than 55 channels for $29.99/month.
-Sling TV will get you MSNBC for pretty much the same price ($30), but it’s worth noting that PlayStation Vue’s Access Slim package will give you more channels.
+Like some competitors, PlayStation Vue offers several tiers of service, ranging from small and cheap to huge and pricey.
+For our purposes here, though, it’s a bit academic: PlayStation Vue includes MSNBC in all of its packages.
+The cheapest of those is the Access package, which costs $39.99 per month.
 PlayStation Vue also has a cloud DVR feature, which isn’t true of all of its rivals (though others are catching up).
 PlayStation Vue’s free trial is a little shorter than most of its competitors’ (it clocks in at 5 days instead of a week), but it’s still a good way to get to know the service, and you can always learn a little more by reading our review of PlayStation Vue here.